 Some athletes have reported premature wear issues

 The Nike Air Zoom Vomero 11 has, perhaps, a more conventional appearance than the other shoes on our list because of the conservative look of the sole.
 However, Nike Air shoes have been delivering comfort for almost 30 years and they don’t disappoint in the Zoom Vomero 11.Read more

 Air Zoom Vomeros provide comfort through different applications of technology.
-Soft Lunarlon foam cushions the forefoot and a firmer foam cushions the heel and the entire shoe platform includes Zoom Air units for a sublayer of cushioning.
-Add the Flywire system for stability a mesh upper for air circulation, and you have a comfortable shoe.
+Soft Lunarlon foam cushions the forefoot and a firmer foam cushion the heel and the entire shoe platform includes Zoom Air units for a sublayer of cushioning.

 10. Saucony Cohesion 10

 Heel and Toe impact protection

 A few cases of size issues have been reported